rkumar/rbcurse/examples/README.txt

     sudo ruby test2.rb

-Update: in some examples, test1 test2 sqlm sqlc testkeypress i check for LOGDIR.
+Update: Added an environment variable named LOGDIR.
 So you may do:

     LOGDIR=~/ ruby test2.rb